Sacred Waters :: Ganga

 We lived in Taos, New Mexico for the first five years of my son’s life.
 When I started feeding him, I became very concerned with the quality of our food production.
 We planted a permaculture garden around the ‘Distillery’ and together created watercolor paintings and haiku that followed the seasons of A Year in Grandpa’s Garden.

-In tandem with cultivating our own food and starting down the path of a Slow Food inspired life, I created paintings of the chemical impacts of the US industrial food machine
+In tandem with cultivating our own food and starting down the path of a Slow Food inspired life, I created paintings of the chemical impacts of the US industrial food machine out of concern of how we nourish ourselves.

 Post Industrial West: REAP